 Troubled Production: Not only an obscene number of directors and screenwriters got involved, but the actors fought with them.

 And the actors fought with each other — the reason that Evelyn Tremble and Le Chiffre are not seen in the same shot during the Baccarat scene is that when they tried to get Peter Sellers and Orson Welles in the same studio, Sellers balked.
 He felt that Welles was not taking the scene seriously (remember that Sellers had wanted the movie to be the straight adaptation he was promised and was increasingly enraged over the continual slide into wacky parody the script was taking).
-Sellers was also an extremely superstitious man and took exception to Welles performing magic tricks during shooting, and finally refused to appear at the same time with Welles, forcing their lines to be shot at seperate times.
+Sellers was also an extremely superstitious man and took exception to Welles performing magic tricks during shooting, and finally refused to appear at the same time with Welles, forcing their lines to be shot at separate times.